rkapps/rustic-backend/README.md

 ## rustic-agent

 The `rustic-agent` crate is a standalone multi-provider LLM client library.
 It can be used independently of the API server.
+It includes both a low-level `Agent` struct and a higher-level `AgentService` / `AgentBuilder` layer that handles client caching, preset configuration, and shared tool registries.

 ### Providers